What does ICAX stand for?

 As if it were written "ice-axe" or "içax".

 Interseasonal Heat Transfer is more than just a ground source heat pump.
 IHT is a complementary fusion of the most cost effective technologies in renewable technology based on a fundamental analysis of heat transfer in the ground.
-These renewable technologies can be harnessed to help save energy and balance the heating and cooling needs in buildings, without burning fossil fuels.
+These renewable technologies can be harnessed by an Energy Management System to help save energy and balance the heating and cooling needs in buildings, without burning fossil fuels.

 ICAX uses Asphalt Solar Collectors to capture heat in the summer months and boost the temperature of ThermalBanks so that heat can be extracted more easily – and more cheaply – for space heating in winter.